Message from the President

 The Company has an Audit & Supervisor Board.
 Audit & Supervisor Board and its members, as an independent organ, audit the directors' performance of their duties.

-Of the four Audit & Supervisory Board Members, three are outside Audit & Supervisory Board Members, and they sufficiently fulfill the function of external monitoring and supervision of management through recommendations and advice from an objective point of view, based on their knowledge and experience.
+Of the four Audit & Supervisory Board Members, two are outside Audit & Supervisory Board Members, and they sufficiently fulfill the function of external monitoring and supervision of management through recommendations and advice from an objective point of view, based on their knowledge and experience.
 In addition, the Company endeavors to enhance and improve the effectiveness of supervision of management and the transparency of decision-making by the Board of Directors by appointing more than one highly independent outside director.
 As these measures have put created a corporate government system to increase the management transparency of the Company and pursue fairness, efficiency and soundness, the Company has adopted the current system.

 The Corporate Governance Structure concerning decision-making regarding the company's management and execution, supervision, and the like is as follows:

 Board of Directors

 The Board of Directors is made up of six directors.
 The Board decides on matters required of it as set out in law and Kanematsu's Articles of Incorporation as well as business policies and other important matters and oversees business execution by directors.
 Two of the six directors are outside directors to ensure that the Board conducts appropriate decision making and to further reinforce the supervision of business execution.
 In principle, the Board of Directors meets once a month, with additional meetings held as necessary.